echocho/Applied-Data-Science-with-Python/Charting_Fundamentals.md

 4. Cluster sample

 ## Error Bars
+### Definition
 >Represent the uncertainty or variation of the corresponding coordinate of the point.
 >When standard deviation error bars overlap quite a bit, it's a clue that the *difference is not statistically significant*.
 >If error bars overlap even less, it's a clue that the *different is probably not statistically significant*.
 > If error bars do not over lap, it's a clue that the *differnece may be significant*.
 [Reference](https://www.biologyforlife.com/interpreting-error-bars.html)

+### Types
+#### Standard Deviation
+How uch the values in each data group tend to deviate from thier mean.

+#### Standard Error
+Used when one wants to compare one mean to another.

+It reports the varability i the means of data groups.

+In normal distribution, SE = SD / sqrt(n)

+#### Confidence intervals
+Assumption on data distribution type is not needed.